 "Surprise billing" is an unexpected balance bill.
-This can happen when you can't control who is involved in your care-like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
+This can happen when you can't control who is involved in your care-like when you have an emergency or when you schedule a visit at an innetwork facility but are unexpectedly treated by an out-of-network provider.

-Effective January 1, 2022, you are protected from balance billing for:
+You're protected from balance billing for: